-A standard in the soil industry, this is a middle of the road mix.
-It incorporates light, absorbent materials that keep the soil damp without compacting.
-Built-in fertilizers feed most plants.
+Incorporates light, absorbent materials that keep the soil damp without compacting.
+Added fertilizers feed most plants.
 Ideal for outdoor container gardening.
+You get a good amount of soil for the price.

 May be too light and porous for some plant varieties.